madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 More than 90% of interactions with the Internet start with a search engine (Google, Bing, etc.).
 Now, if you or your company does not appear in search results, how are users going to find you?
 In most cases, they will not.

-Of course, that can be solved immediately! **Being found is something you can buy.**
+That can be solved immediately! **Being found is something you can buy.**

 {% imagePlaceholder "./src/assets/images/blog/campana-twitter.jpg", "", "", "", "Screenshot of Twitter, a Mahou campaign is shown", "A custom Mahou PPC campaign among regular Twitter posts.
 The visually small 'Promoted' information indicates that this is a promotional post leading to an external website." %}